ciscops/viptela-workshop/exercises/4-0/README.md

 #### Step 3

-Now update the task to add one more SNMP RO community string:
+Now update the task to add one more NTP server:

 ``` yaml